 But the Big Draw in this product is the Scrooge of Basil Rathbone.
 The old Sherlock Holmes is quite a trooper as he races through the dialogue and doesn’t do too badly with some songs (which he gets through by speaking them in time to the music) and a few dance steps to show his reformation after the third spirit’s visit.
 His Scrooge, however, will never drive from my memory the superb characterization of Alastair Sim in the 1951 British film version.

 To be sure, the music of Fred Speilman and the lyrics of Janice Torre leave much to be desired.
 The former I must describe as "50s homogenous" and the lyrics as less than clever.
 After all, who wants complex melodies and Lorenz Hart lyrics on Christmas Eve?
-I must admit that one song does make an impact: "One Little Boy."
-As
+I must admit that one song does make an impact: "One Little Boy.

 The crowd scenes are cramped by the studio space, and the choreography by John Heawood is workmanlike, except for wonderful moments when the dances of Dickens’ time are recreated.

 The original color kinescope (a camera filming a television screen) of this show is lost; and the black-and-white copy offered here is a little marred by ghostly lines in the video.
 However (to me at least), this just adds to the magic of watching a relic from the past that is quite a reminder from the long lost days of what live television used to be.

 Cornwall -- Cornwall to me is Arthurian romances, "The Pirates of Penzance," and (more recently), "Doc Martin."
 To a certain actress, it is a place to "spend a Cornish summer amid glorious scenery and fascinating people."
 That is from a blurb on the cover of an Acorn Media set of two DVDs, titled "Cornwall with Caroline Quentin."